eclipse-archived/ceylon-lang.org/blog/2014-10-10-ceylon-osgi-jee.md

 The Ceylon language is inherently modular, and is shipped with a complete infrastructure that allows leveraging this modularity out-of-the box.
-However Ceylon is _not captive of its own infrastructure_: After the Java and JS interoperability efforts, the 1.1.0 version has brought out-of-the-box compatibility with OSGI.
+However Ceylon is _not captive of its own infrastructure_.
+After the Java and JS interoperability efforts, the 1.1.0 version has brought out-of-the-box compatibility with OSGI, which enables running Ceylon code inside many other containers.

-Every module archive produced by the Ceylon compiler contains OSGI headers in its MANIFEST file, that describes the module as it should seen by the OSGI container.
+Every module archive produced by the Ceylon compiler contains OSGI headers in its MANIFEST file, that describe the module as it should seen by OSGI containers.

 Containers tested so far are: